Quick guide: Laser Eye Surgery technology

 Their business model is based on selling a lot and selling cheap.

-As we know from older forms of LASIK like PRK and LASEK, this can mean a greater risk of complications, some discomfort during the procedure, and a longer time spent in recovery.
+As we know from older forms of Laser Eye Surgery, this can mean a greater risk of complications, some discomfort during the procedure, and a longer time spent in recovery.

 On the other end of the scale are independent and private clinics.
 Their prices are higher so they can afford to offer the best diagnostic and examination equipment, invest in the most effective and safe laser technology, and employ a large qualified staff to care for patients.